 Causes of a cat peeing outside the litter box

-If your cat’s peeing in the wrong places, there’s probably something going on that might be stressing her out (like a physical or behavioral problem).
+If your cat’s peeing in all the wrong places, there’s probably something going on that might be stressing her out.

 Dr. Satchu suggests first asking yourself a few questions to figure out what the cause of the stress might be:

 - Did you move the litter box location?

 If it’s any of these reasons, the solution is easy: Go back to the way your cat prefers her litter box (or just clean it)!

 While making sure you use the right litter (and box!) for your cat is crucial, keeping your cat’s litter box clean is just as important in terms of how much she’ll actually use it.

 And that doesn’t just mean making sure her litter box is clean, but also ensuring that there are no stinky litter smells throughout the house.

 To fight this, you can try out a litter disposal system like the Litter Genie (designed by the same people who made the Diaper Genie!).
 It stores up to eight days of soiled litter and is totally nose-friendly, so your cat never has to be bothered by gross smells she hates.

 If you aren’t sure how to create a favorable litter box space, you can follow these tips to make sure you’re creating an environment she feels comfortable in.